hauenste/hello-world/README.md

 # hello-world

-First Repository
-The README is beeing changed
+The README was changed to try out git.